 Earlier reports discussed the lack of appreciable change in water quality within the East Camp mines until 2002 when several of the shafts exhibited significant departure from previous trends.
-Data from the 2010 sampling indicate that the changes in concentration are sustained for yet another year.
-Again, most notable is the elevated concentration of metals, arsenic, iron, manganese, zinc and sulfate in the Kelley shaft.
-The Anselmo, Kelley and Steward mines were sampled during the spring 2010 sample event at depths of 100 ft and 1,000 ft below the water surface.
-Fall 2010 samples were collected from similar depths with the exception of the Anselmo Mine, where only the 100-ft-below water-surface sample was collected due to obstructions at depth in the mine shaft.
-Concentrations varied very little with sample depth.
+Data from the 2012 sampling indicate that the changes in concentration are sustained for yet another year.
+Again, most notable is the elevated concentration of arsenic, iron, manganese, zinc and sulfate in the Kelley shaft.
+The Kelley and Steward mines were sampled during the spring 2012 sample event at a depth of 100 ft below the water surface.
+No depth samples were collected from any of the mines due to obstructions at depth in the mine shaft.
+Concentrations varied very little with sample depth the past several years.
 (Data shown in figures are from samples collected 100 ft below the water surface.)

-Kelley: iron, sulfate, arsenic, and aluminum increased to near historic concentrations in 2003-2004, decreasing gradually in 2005-2010 (fig. 2-29).
-Copper concentrations increased in the 2010 samples; however, they remain very low.
+Kelley: iron, sulfate, arsenic, and aluminum increased to near historic concentrations in 2003-2004, decreasing gradually during 2005-2012 (fig. 2-31).
+Copper concentrations increased in the 2010-2012 samples; however, they remain very low.

-Anselmo: the trend for iron concentrations remains elevated but less than 2004 concentrations; arsenic concentrations were similar to those seen in 2004; zinc concentrations remain similar to those seen in 2007 (fig. 2-30).
-Copper concentrations remain very low (<20 μ g/L).
+Anselmo: the trend for iron concentrations remains elevated but less than 2004 concentrations; arsenic concentrations were similar to those seen in 2004; zinc concentrations remain similar to those seen in 2007 (fig. 2-32).
+Copper concentrations remain very low ($<20 \,\mu g/L$).

 Steward: the iron and arsenic concentrations in the Steward shaft remain high, following the upward trend of recent years.
-The trend has been downward for zinc and copper (fig. 2-31); however zinc concentrations remain well above standards.
+The trend has been downward for zinc and copper (fig. 2-33); however zinc concentrations remain well above standards.

-Figure 2-29.
+Figure 2-31.
 Iron and arsenic concentrations over time in the Kelley Mine.

-Figure 2-30.
+Figure 2-32.
 Iron and arsenic concentrations (top) and cadmium and zinc concentrations (bottom) over time in the Anselmo Mine.

-Figure 2-31.
+Figure 2-33.
 Iron and arsenic concentrations (top) and cadmium and zinc concentrations (bottom) over time in the Steward Mine.